-Supplier companies are selected for auditing based on a pre-evaluation of their social and environmental risk profile, taking into account their geographical location, the nature of their own supply chain, the product category, our purchasing power, and the spend volume.
-In 2020, as a result of the COVID-19 pandemic locally performed audits with respect to the supplier requirement program were limited to a minimum and when possible done virtual.
-The audits did not reveal any major non-conformances relating to occupational health and safety in particular, as well as working hours, safety procedures, and environmental performance.
+Supplier companies are selected for auditing based on a pre-evaluation of their social and environmental risk profile, The progress made on implementing corrective action taking into account their geographical location, the nature plans is followed up by our purchasing department and, if of their own supply chain, the product category, our it is felt to be appropriate, we conduct a follow-up audit.
+If purchasing power, and the spend volume. we find that a supplier is failing to meet our requirements In 2020, as a result of the COVID-19 pandemic locally and expectations, we first offer guidance specifying which performed audits with respect to the supplier requirement issues need to be corrected or improved.
+The supplier program were limited to a minimum and when possible done must then take the corrective actions requested by virtual.
+The audits did not reveal any major non-conformances Flooring Systems.
+During 2020, all the suppliers we relating to occupational health and safety in particular, as well assessed either complied directly with our requirements, or as working hours, safety procedures, and environmental did so after taking corrective actions. performance.
 Audits also indicated that none of the suppliers' own management systems were inadequate.